microsoft/vscode-wiki/Performance-Issues.md

 ## Visual Studio Code is consuming a lot of CPU

-High CPU consumption is often caused by a misbehaving extension.
+High CPU consumption is often caused by an issue in an extension.

 ### Run with Extensions Disabled